 immediately: Grk. euthus, adv., "immediately" or "at once," occurs 40 times in Mark and emphasizes the fast-paced nature of the book. came and fell at His feet: To bow at the feet of Yeshua speaks of the woman's humility and recognition of Yeshua as an authority figure.

 of the Syrophoenician: Grk.
 Surophoikinissa, a word derived from two place names, Suros (Syria) and Phoinikē (Phoenicia).
 Syrophoenicia was a district which drew its name from the fact that the seacoast land of Phoenicia belonged to the Roman province of Syria.
-Tyre and Sidon were the two most important cities of this area. race: Grk. genos, line of descent or ancestral origin.
-"Race" is an unfortunate choice of words since in English it is derived from an evolutionistic view of the origin of man.
-There is only one race, the human race.
-A far better translation is "Syrophoenician by birth" (CJB, ESV, HCSB, NKJV, RSV).
-The descriptor of "Syrophoenician" was added because in the apostolic era so many Hellenists were ethnic Jews (John 7:35; 12:30; Acts 6:1; 9:29; 11:20).
+Tyre and Sidon were the two most important cities of this area.
+Matthew does call the woman by this descriptor, but does identify her as belonging to the district of Tyre and Sidon (Matt 15:21-22).

 27 And He was saying to her, "Let the children be satisfied first, for it is not good to take the children's bread and throw it to the dogs."

-for it is not good: Grk. kalos, meeting a high standard, fine or good. to take the children's bread: Grk. artos, bread made from grain, without respect to leavening, but also food in general.
+for it is not good: Grk. kalos, meeting a high standard, fine or good. to take: Grk. lambanō, aor. inf., to lay hold of by actively accepting what is offered (HELPS), to take or receive. the children's bread: Grk. artos, bread made from grain, without respect to leavening, but also food in general.
 Yeshua does not mean that children ate different bread than adults, but referring to a domestic illustration he refers to bread apportioned to the children by the father.
 The allusion is obviously loaded with meaning since the woman did not ask for food.

-and throw it to the dogs: Grk. kunarion, dogs permitted in a house, perhaps as pets, but without reference to size.
+and throw it: Grk. ballō, aor. inf., cause movement toward a position, which may be used of a vigorous action and be translated as "cast, throw or hurl," or of a more subdued action and be translated as "put, place, lay or bring" (BAG).
+The first usage applies here. to the dogs: pl. of Grk. kunarion, dogs permitted in a house, perhaps as pets, but without reference to size.
 The only other Greek for "dog" is kuōn, which were scavenging hounds that roamed the streets in packs and generally considered a pariah in ancient communities (Bruce 111).

 Yeshua's words to the woman must be judged by the outcome of the story rather than just the words themselves.
-He was not predisposed to deny help to non-Jews, because he had already healed a Roman centurion's servant (Matt 8:5-10).
-Yeshua's statement sounds proverbial in content and it probably reflected a popular sentiment among Jews of the time, especially the Pharisees.
-It may be that Yeshua is engaging in a bit of social satire because the "children" (good Jews) would never allow a "pet dog" (Gentile) into their homes nor would a Jew enter a "dog's" (Gentile) house, but in so doing ended up in the "dog house" with God.
+He was not predisposed to deny help to anyone.
+Yeshua's statement sounds proverbial in content and it reflected a popular sentiment among Pharisees of the time.
+It may be that Yeshua was engaging in a bit of social satire.
+Pharisees regarded Hellenistic Jews as no better than Gentiles and generally shunned association with them.
+Yeshua implied that the Pharisees were in the "dog house" with God.

 28 But she answered and said to Him, "Yes, Lord, but even the dogs under the table feed on the children's crumbs."